fearfulferret/Azure-ELK-Stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 This allows all configurations to be performed in batch without ever needing to log into the ELK machine itself.
 This is a highly modular design that can be easily configured for a variety of applications and deployed quickly across as many VMs as necessary.

 The playbook implements the following tasks:
--
--
--
+- Increases the maximum memory available to ElasticSearch
+- Installs docker.io, python3-pip, and pip's docker module
+- Installs the logging container from the sebp/elk image
+- enables the docker service and configures docker to run the container at startup

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` on the ELK server after successfully configuring the ELK instance.

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)